The Most Important First Step: Figuring Out Your Energy Needs

 Modem/Router | 1 | 15 W | 24 |

-Now it’s time for some simple math.
-To get the daily energy consumption for each appliance, you multiply its power consumption (Watts) by the number of hours you use it per day.
-The result is in Watt-hours (Wh).
+Now it’s time for some easy math.
+To find out the daily energy use for each device, multiply its power (Watts) by the number of hours you use it each day.
+The answer is in Watt-hours (Wh).

 Formula: (Watts) x (Hours/Day) = Watt-hours (Wh) per day